SLISEMAP: Supervised dimensionality reduction through local explanations: Abstract

 \section{Abstract}

-Existing explanation methods for black-box supervised learning models generally work by building local models that explain the models behaviour for a particular data item.
-It is possible to make global explanations, but the explanations may have low fidelity for complex models.
-Most of the prior work on explainable models has been focused on classification problems, with less attention on regression.
+Existing methods for explaining black box learning models often focus on building local explanations of model behaviour for a particular data item.
+It is possible to create global explanations for all data items, but these explanations generally have low fidelity for complex black box models.

-We propose a new manifold visualization method, {\sc slisemap}, that at the same time finds local explanations for all of the data items and builds a two-dimensional visualization of model space such that the data items explained by the same model are projected nearby.
-We provide an open source implementation of our methods, implemented by using GPU-optimized PyTorch library. {\sc slisemap} works both on classification and regression models.
+We propose a new supervised manifold visualisation method, {\sc slisemap}, that simultaneously finds local explanations for all data items and builds a (typically) two-dimensional global visualisation of the black box model such that data items with similar local explanations are projected nearby.
+We provide a mathematical derivation of our problem and an open source implementation implemented using the GPU-optimised PyTorch library.

-We compare {\sc slisemap} to most popular dimensionality reduction methods and some local explanation methods.
-We provide mathematical derivation of our problem and show that {\sc slisemap} provides fast and stable visualizations that can be used to explain and understand black box regression and classification models. \keywords{Manifold visualization \and explainable AI}
+We compare {\sc slisemap} to multiple popular dimensionality reduction methods and find that {\sc slisemap} is able to utilise labelled data to create embeddings with consistent local white box models.
+We also compare {\sc slisemap} to other model-agnostic local explanation methods and show that {\sc slisemap} provides comparable explanations and that the visualisations can give a broader understanding of black box regression and classification models.